fast-af/developer-portal-starter/developer-portal/for-developers/bigcommerce/customization/custom-styling.md

 4. Once you know that you like the Fast button to have a certain styling feature like a certain width or font size, **go to the theme file that that button lives in and apply that change there**.

-5.  **Click “Save File”**.
+5.  **Click "Save File"**.
-    > Note: The page might say “Save & apply file” instead of “Save File.”
-If that is the case, click “Save & apply file.”
+    > Note: The page might say "Save & apply file" instead of "Save File."
+If that is the case, click "Save & apply file."